These Greek chicken kabobs are tender, juicy, and infused with a flavorful marinade made in as little as one hour before the meat hits the grill!

 - Chicken breast: Boneless skinless chicken breast works best for Greek chicken kabobs.
 They’re plump and juicy and still have enough meat to bite into.
 Chicken thighs will also work, as long as they’re boneless.

 - Lemon juice: Freshly squeezed, please!
-You can taste the difference when it’s out of a bottle and it’s just not the same.
+You can taste the difference when it’s out of a bottle and it is not the same.
 Adding some lemon zest for an even more robust lemony flavor won’t hurt!

-- Oregano & parsley: Dried or fresh herbs, it’s up to you.
+- Oregano and parsley: Dried or fresh herbs, it’s up to you.
 The herbaceous flavor that these give off takes us on a journey!

 - Minced garlic: Believe it or not, knowing how to mince garlic the right way can save you a ton of time and hassle.
 Take these tricks with you for so many other recipes!

-- Salt & black pepper: Just a bit of extra seasoning!
+- Salt and black pepper: Just a bit of extra seasoning!

 How to Make Greek Chicken Kabobs

-Super simple Greek chicken kabobs need a minimum of 1 hour of marinating time and then they’re off to the grill!
+Super simple Greek chicken kabobs need a minimum of 1 hour of marinating time and then they are off to the grill!
+Grill both sides of the chicken and have the best chicken kabobs with a Greek twist!

 - Mix the marinade.
 Combine all of the marinade ingredients in a small bowl.
 Whisk until well combined.